friedhelmvictor/testfoo/README.md

 - [x] Number of loops ([graph_count_loops.R](/features/graph_count_loops.R))
 - [ ] log-log plot of cumulative degree distributions (how to feature?)
   - [ ] power-law fit and p-value analysis using Clauset/Shalizi/Newman; (how to feature?)
+  - [ ] fraction of edges that connect to the vertices with the highest degrees (Q: Should this be connected to the hubs we compute above?
+Should we refer to the same nodes here?)